 *Websites are linked in green under the Missionary’s name.

 Lollie and George Peckham’s daughter, Annie, is devoted to helping orphanages and other programs through her ministry, Aid to Orphans of Madagascar, on this island off the coast of Africa.
 These orphanages help impoverished children and their families, if any, by providing food, education, and job training.
 This small organization has made significant improvements to help children, including creating a vegetable garden for an orphanage in the highlands of Madagascar that now provides fresh fruit, beans, squash, corn, and greens to supplement their meager diet of dried beans and rice.
 In addition, AOM has started three pre-schools (for 3-8 year-olds) to help with “economic orphan prevention” which includes learning about good hygiene through hand washing, toilet habits, etc., and good nutrition through prepared lunches.
 Email a message.

-Lance and Elizabeth are NMSI’s Regional Directors for Southern Africa and are continuing their work in Zimbabwe through a variety of ways.
-Lance’s expertise and experience benefits many ministries as he consults with other missionaries in Africa who are interested in developing agricultural project(s).
+Our own Lance and Elizabeth are NMSI’s Regional Directors for Southern Africa and are continuing their work in Zimbabwe through a variety of ways.
+Lance’s expertise and experience benefit many ministries as he consults with other missionaries in Africa who are interested in developing agricultural projects.
 Lance also assists local ministries, one of which is Precious Life, in planning and building agricultural structures and gardens.
 In addition, Lance and Elizabeth are participating in a new church plant in Zimbabwe.
 Elizabeth has enhanced her garden and raises funds through the sale of the fruits of that garden.
 As a result, many people have visited their property so that it feels more like a teaching and demonstration farm.
 Email a message.

 Erwin, Kevin & Andrea